DEBG14/Eigen-Faces-vs-Fischer-Faces/README.md

 # EigenFaces vs FisherFaces

 This repository contains code for the project **EigenFaces vs FisherFaces**, which is a part of the Machine Learning course (ELL 784) at IIT Delhi, taught by Prof. Sumantra Dutta Roy.

-## Problem Statement

-To develop a facial recognition system that is highly insensitive to variations in lighting direction, intensity, and facial expressions while maintaining a good level of recognition accuracy.
+The aim is to develop a facial recognition system that is highly insensitive to variations in lighting direction, intensity, and facial expressions while maintaining a good level of recognition accuracy.

 ## Methodology